AuroraStorm-sw/Knits_knots/README.md

 The basic structure of the website is based on [Code Institute Boutique Ado](https://github.com/Code-Institute-Solutions/Boutique-Ado) courseware walkthrough, though with 4 added custom models:

-Wishlist: Allowing authorized users to save products to a wishlist connected to their account
+- Wishlist: Allowing authorized users to save products to a wishlist connected to their account
-Tags: Tags for users to browse through as sub-categories
+- Tags: Tags for users to browse through as sub-categories
-Videocall: Allows authorized users to book a free videocall to get project or material help with email confirmation.
+- Videocall: Allows authorized users to book a free videocall to get project or material help with email confirmation.
-Contact: A contact form for user to reach out and ask questions or leave feedback with email confirmation.
+- Contact: A contact form for user to reach out and ask questions or leave feedback with email confirmation.

 ## Agile and User Stories
 The baseline of my User Stories is collected in an Excel file that I then transferred into a GitHub Project that uses an agile approach with the help of a Kanban board method.
 This made it easy to visuallize and handle all user stories one at a time and add all details to each story to be set in one place.
 See [Here](https://github.com/users/AuroraStorm-sw/projects/7) for the full project.

 Each User Story comprises an Epic, Acceptance criteria, and several tasks; each User Story is tagged accordingly.
-I collected all "must have" and "nice to have" tasks in the same User Story to keep it nice and neat.
 To view all User Stories, please see the above link.

 ## Wireframes